adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Can you tell us, sir or ma’am," said the Wizard, "if there is any way we can get out of your beautiful Valley, and on top of the Earth again."

 "Oh, one can leave the Valley easily enough," answered the man’s voice; "it will be best for you to cross our Valley and mount the spiral staircase inside the Pyramid Mountain.
 The top of that mountain is lost in the clouds.
-When you reach it you will be in **the** awful **Land of Naught**2, where **the Gargoyles**3 live.
+When you reach it you will be in **the** awful **Land of Naught** (Страна Ничевогов), where **the Gargoyles** (Гаргойли (Gurgles, как их называет Дороти, это тоже они)) live.
 Our greatest Champion once climbed the spiral stairway and fought with the Gargoyles.
 They are afraid of noise, so he shouted to draw them back.
 They fought nine days before he escaped them and came back.
 But soon afterward a bear caught him and ate him up."

 Our friends again started upon their journey.
 They passed several more pretty cottages.
 Of course they saw no one, nor did any one speak to them.
 After a journey of several hours they came to a point where the river curved.
 There were few houses in this part, and few orchards or flowers.
 Soon Jim was at the foot of the mountain.

-1 **the Valley of Voe** — Долина Во

-2 **the Land of Naught** — Страна Ничевогов

-3 **the Gargoyles** — Гаргойли (Gurgles, как их называет Дороти, это тоже они)

 ## The Land of the Gargoyles

 The mountain before them was like a cone and was so tall that its point was lost in the clouds.
 Directly before them was an arched opening leading to a broad stairway.
 The stairs were cut in the rock inside the mountain.
 At the foot of the stairs was a sign:

-" WARNING.
+"WARNING.
 These steps lead to the Land of the Gargoyles.
 DANGER!
 KEEP OUT!"

 "I wonder how Jim will draw the buggy upstairs," said Dorothy, gravely.